uvbeenzaned/SnowBrawl/README.md

 My project is under the [MIT License](http://opensource.org/licenses/MIT).
 I hate licenses and this is the one that I found that doesn't feel like as much of a license as others do.

 ###### Brief License Summary:
 Do whatever on earth it is you want to do with this plugin regardless of how you do it.
 I don't care!
-As long as you know that you can't blame when something bad happens.
+As long as you know that you can't blame me when something bad happens.